thebruce13/twenty-twenty-hugo/exampleSite/content/blog/breaking-the-mold.md

 We are going to start with the `::after` pseudo element because it will be the one that displays the background image.

-What we want to accomplish is looking to the `::after`'s parent to see what background they are using and bring that into itself.
-The way we do that is to set the background-image to inherit.
+What we are going to do look at the `::after`'s parent to see what background they are using and bring that into itself.
+The way we do that is to set the background-image to `inherit`.

 ```css
 .break-wrapper::after {